hunterjackson/docs/source/rethink.rst

 Field Selection
 ~~~~~~~~~~~~~~~

-The ReThink sink supports field selection and mapping.
+The ReThink Sink supports field selection and mapping.
 This mapping is set in the ``connect.rethink.export.route.query`` option.

 Examples: